PatelShrey-27/AUTOMATED-REPORT-GENERATION/README.md

 Data Analysis
 Once the CSV was created, I read it back into the program using pandas.read_csv().
 I performed a few basic analytics on the revenue data to summarize performance over the five-day period.
 Specifically, I calculated:

-Total Revenue
+-> Total Revenue

-Average Revenue
+-> Average Revenue

-Maximum and Minimum Revenue
+-> Maximum and Minimum Revenue

-Top-performing Product
+-> Top-performing Product

 PDF Report Creation
 For the reporting part, I used the FPDF library to generate a clean and readable PDF.
 After importing the library and initializing a PDF object, I formatted the report by setting fonts, creating headings, and aligning text.

 The report included:

-A title (“Sales Report”) centered at the top of the page
+-> A title (“Sales Report”) centered at the top of the page

-A summary of key metrics including total, average, min, and max revenue
+-> A summary of key metrics including total, average, min, and max revenue

-The name of the top-performing product based on revenue These metrics are commonly used in sales and financial reports to give an instant overview of business performance and identify trends or anomalies.
+-> The name of the top-performing product based on revenue

+*OUTPUT*:

 ![sales report pdf](https://github.com/user-attachments/assets/bc78b169-e31b-4010-b577-22e2561f222e)